Bernardo-MG/library-maven-archetype/src/site/markdown/travis.md

 ### Travis configuration file

-This is a very simple file.
-It will just verify the project, and then deploy the site and artifacts by using the scripts.
+This a simple file, which will run the scripts and little more.

+But that little more includes a very important point, as this file is where the runtime used for deployments will be selected.
+The 'DEPLOY' and 'DEPLOY\_DOCS' environmental variables indicate this.
+If you want to change the default runtimes, just modify the exclusion/inclusion matrix.

 ### Maven configuration file script

 The script will mostly take the access-related environmental values and put them into a configuration files.

 Additionally, it sets the development profile, if the current branch is the 'develop' one.

+### Artifact deployment script

+This script will deploy the project using the generated configuration file, and the repository info on the POM file.

 ### Site deployment script